jimmynotjim/scrollnav/README.md

 Change this to either increase or decrease the animated page scroll speed.

+### Insertion Target

+If you need to insert the nav relative to an element other than the one scrollNav is initialized on, you can change it here.

 ### Insertion Location

 You can pass any of the following jQuery insertion methods to change where scrollNav is inserted in relation to the targeted container. `insertBefore`, `prependTo`, `appendTo`, or `insertAfter`